bhbmaster/getinfo-basic/README.md

 ./getinfo.sh -s  # shows output on screen as well directories
 ```

-The code then generates files with the hostname & run date to cpu, nic, and drives directory
+The code then generates files named with the hostname & run date "<hostname>-<date>.out" to cpu, nic, and drives directory.
+These directories are created in the script's root directory, and not your current working directory.

 ```
 root@starlord2:~/lbl-kk# tree cpu nic drives